 In 2016 Dr Harlow formed NEVEK Consulting Limited, a UK firm offering regulatory guidance and compliance support to the global metals industry.

 Dr Harlow holds his PhD (metallurgy) with The University of Nottingham, UK.

 Professor David Ross Harper is the Managing Director of Harper Public Health Consulting Limited.
 He is also Senior Consulting Fellow at the Chatham House Centre on Global Health Security.
 Previously, David was the Chief Scientist and Director General for Health Improvement and Protection in the UK Department of Health.
-In addition, he has been Special Adviser to the WHO in Geneva.
+In addition, he has been Special Advisor to the WHO in Geneva.